-- 4. Performance Principles: The contents of the erosion and sedimentation control plan shall clearly demonstrate how the principles, outlined below, have been met in the design and are to be accomplished by the proposed subdivision or land development project: - a.
-The site selected shall show due regard for natural drainage characteristics and topography. - b.
-To the extent possible, steep slopes shall be avoided. - c.
+The contents of the erosion and sediment control plan shall clearly demonstrate how the principles, outlined below, have been met in the design and are to be accomplished by the proposed development project.

+- The site selected shall show due regard for natural drainage characteristics and topography. - b.
+To the extent possible, steep slopes shall be avoided.

+- c.
 The grade of slopes created shall be minimized. - d.
 Post development runoff rates shall not exceed pre-development rates, consistent with other stormwater requirements which may be in effect.
-Any increase in storm runoff shall be retained and recharged as close as feasible to its place of origin by means of detention ponds or basins, seepage areas, subsurface drains, porous paving, or similar techniques. - e.
+Any increase in storm runoff shall be retained and recharged as close as feasible to its place of origin by means of detention ponds or basins, seepage areas, subsurface drains, porous paving or similar techniques. - e.
 Original boundaries, alignment and slope of watercourses within the project locus shall be preserved to the greatest extent feasible. - f.
 In general, drainage shall be directed away from structures intended for human occupancy, municipal or utility use, or similar structures. - g.
-All drainage provisions shall be of such a design and capacity so as to adequately handle storm water runoff, including runoff from tributary upstream areas which may be outside the locus of the project. - h.
-Drainage facilities shall be installed as early as feasible prior to any additional site clearance or disturbance. - i.
-Fill located adjacent to watercourses shall be suitably protected from erosion by means of rip-rap, gabions, retaining walls, vegetative stabilization, or similar measures. - j.
-Temporary vegetation and/or mulch shall be used to protect bare areas and stockpiles from erosion during construction; the smallest areas feasible shall be exposed at any one time; disturbed areas shall be protected during the nongrowing months, November through March. - k.
-Permanent vegetation shall be placed immediately following fine grading. - 1.
-The area within the dripline shall be fenced or roped off to protect trees from construction equipment.
+All drainage provisions shall be of such a design and capacity so as to adequately handle storm water runoff, including runoff from tributary upstream areas which may be outside the locus of the project. - Drainage facilities shall be installed as early as feasible prior to any additional site clearance or disturbance. - Fill located adjacent to watercourses shall be suitably protected from erosion by means of rip-rap, gabions, retaining walls, vegetative stabilization, or similar measures. - j.
+Temporary vegetation and/or mulch shall be used to protect bare areas and stockpiles from erosion during construction; the smallest areas feasible shall be exposed at any one time; disturbed areas shall be protected during the nongrowing months, November through March. - Permanent vegetation shall be placed immediately following fine grading. - I. The area within the dripline shall be fenced or roped off to protect trees from construction equipment. - m.

-- m.
 All areas damaged during construction shall be re-sodded, reseeded, or otherwise restored.
+Monitoring and maintenance schedules, where required, shall be predetermined.

+14. Maintenance of Measures

-Monitoring and maintenance schedules, where required, shall be predetermined. - 5.
-Maintenance of Measures: Maintenance of all erosion-sediment control devices under this ordinance shall be the responsibility of the Applicant.
-The erosion-sedimentation control devices shall be maintained in good condition and working order on a continuing basis.
-Watercourses originating and located completely on private property shall be the responsibility of the Applicant to their point of open discharge at the property line or at a communal watercourse within the property.
-If proper maintenance procedures are not followed, the Commission may authorize the Administrative Officer to take the steps necessary to ensure proper maintenance by using improvement guarantee funds as provided in Section XII of these Regulations. - 6.
-Periodic Inspection: The Director of Public Works may require inspections at such intervals as he/she may deem necessary to assure proper compliance with the approved Erosion and Sedimentation Control Plan.
+Maintenance of all erosion-sediment control devices under this ordinance shall be the responsibility of the subdivider.
+The erosion-sediment control devices shall be maintained in good condition and working order on a continuing basis.
+Watercourses originating and located completely on private property shall be the responsibility of the subdivider to their point of open discharge at the property line or at a communal watercourse within the property.
+If proper maintenance procedures are not followed, the Planning Commission may authorize the Administrative Officer to take the steps necessary to ensure proper maintenance by using improvement guarantee funds as provided in Section VII.

+15. Periodic Inspection

+The Director of Public Works may require inspections at such intervals as he/she may deem necessary to assure proper compliance with the approved Erosion and Sediment Control Plan.
 Copies of all inspection reports shall be made available to the subdivider upon request.

-J. Drainage Design Standards
+J. Drainage

+16. Stormwater Drainage Facilities

-1. Stormwater Drainage Facilities: The drainage system may be comprised of natural and man-made elements.
-These include grass swales, retention and detention basins, curbs, catch basins, culverts, and stormwater pipes.
+The drainage system may be comprised of natural and man made elements.
+These include grass swales, retention and detention basins, curbs, catchbasins, culverts and stormwater pipes.
 The subdivider is encouraged to incorporate natural elements into the drainage design whenever possible.
-These elements (i.e., grass swales, wet basins) not only collect and transport stormwater, but also mitigate pollution, reduce sedimentation, provide visual amenities, and provide potential wildlife habitat.
+These elements (i.e., grass swales, wet basins) not only collect and transport stormwater, but also mitigate pollution, reduce sedimentation, provide visual amenities and provide potential wildlife habitat.

 Where a drainage plan and drainage calculations are required, the plan and calculations shall be prepared by a Registered Professional Engineer.
-The stormwater drainage calculations, runoff rates, and system design shall be based on the application of the appropriate method as follows:
+The stormwater drainage calculations, runoff rates and system design shall be based on the application of the appropriate method as follows: